pmorie/node-documentation/README.writing_cartridges.md

       this may equate to a restart.
    * `restart` stop current process and start a new one for the code your cartridge controls
    * `tidy` all unused resources should be released.
 It is at your discretion to determine what should be released.
-Remember on some systems resources may be very limited.
-For example, `git gc...` or `rm .../logs/log.[0-9]`
+Be frugal, on some systems resources may be very limited.
+Some possible actions:

+      git gc...
+      rm .../logs/log.[0-9]
+      mvn clean

 Lock context: `locked`

 ## bin/build